brkotb-arch/Aeviternus/docs/EVOLUTION.md

 # Aeviternus Evolution Model

 ## Purpose

-This document describes the planned evolution of the system architecture.
+This document describes the planned evolution path of the Aeviternus system architecture.

-The goal is gradual improvement without destroying existing functionality.
+The goal is continuous improvement through incremental development while preserving existing functionality, stability, and architectural consistency.

 ---